jimishol/cholidean-harmony-structure/README.md

 ```
 ./run.sh
 ```
- in order to have restart capability.
+ this way enables the restart capability.

 To enable MIDI playback, install FluidSynth via your package manager:
 ```